shraddhavp/shraddhavp/README.md

 * I am Developer in the making
 * Blogger by passion
 * Top Contributor @Hackin codes
-* SDE@American Express,Google Seaosn of Docs 2021 -Wechaty
+* Ex-American Express,Google Seaosn of Docs 2021 -Wechaty
 <hr>

  ## I love to: